-If you’re looking to shoot stars in the states, try our list of astrophotography locations in the USA.
+This guide is about dark sky locations in the UK.
+If you’re in the USA and looking to shoot some stars, try our list of astrophotography locations in the USA.

-This guide to the top dark sky locations in the UK covers some fantastic location to visit ans shoot night-sky time-lapse or photos.
+This guide to the top dark sky locations in the UK covers some fantastic location to visit and shoot night-sky time-lapse or photos.

 In order for the elements of the night sky – stars – to be prominent in your image rather than light pollution, you want it to be dark.
 In addition, because the stars move relative to the photographer’s perspective, longer exposures result in more relative movement; resulting in trails or simply inadequate sensor exposure to draw the celestial body from the ambient light.
 Star trails may be an effect you desire, but you do not want barely visible stars on a slightly darker background – you want those stars to pop – you want it dark.